moinwiki/moin/docs/intro/features.rst

 =======
 Item Types
 ----------
-* we store data of any type (text, images, audio, binary)
+* we store data of any type, such as text, images, audio, binary
 * we separately store any metadata
 * everything is revisioned

 Storage Backend Types
 ---------------------
 * file system
-* sql database (sqlite3 or everything supported by SQLalchemy)
+* sql database, such as sqlite3 or everything supported by SQLalchemy
 * Kyoto Tycoon / Kyoto Cabinet
 * you can easily add your own backend with little code